Yasir284/Project-10-Interior-design-landing-page/README.md

 # Interior Design Landing Page

 - This project is a Interior Design landing page.This website is designed using pure HTML and CSS.
+Also, I have made this site responsive using media query by taking two breakpoints.

 - It took me 4-5hr to make this project.Please find link of the project below: